Our History Defines Our Future

 Because of our high standards and clinical accolades, The Walt Disney Company chose Florida Hospital to create a one-of-a-kind, full-service health care facility in their planned community of Celebration.
 Disney also lent its expertise and Imagineers in helping us create one of the world’s most unique children’s hospitals.
 These campuses, along with 20 other distinct hospitals now form one of the largest health care networks in the US.

 As we look to the future of health care, we’ve begun to rethink and reshape our role as a hospital.
-Beyond offering some of the world’s best treatments for injury and illness, we’ve initiated the Healthy 100 wellness program that educates people on how to avoid the need for medical care completely.
 And with the development of Health Village—our 172-acre mixed-use urban community— we will provide an immersive environment rich in resources that encourage whole-person health.
 Through various partnerships, this development will set a new standard in living; we can extend our healing mission beyond our hospital doors, and create a greater impact in the collective health of the community that surrounds us.